javaplus/DockerDojo/labs/intro.md

 7e65845aa3ee        nginx               "nginx -g 'daemon of…"   4 minutes ago       Up 4 minutes        0.0.0.0:8080->80/tcp   recursing_khayyam

 ```
-Note the **CONTAINER ID** is the unique ID for your running conatiner.
-It's crucial to know if you want to do anything later with your running container... like stopping it.
+Note the **CONTAINER ID** is the dynamically generated ID for your running conatiner.
+It's crucial to know if you want to do anything later with your running container... like stopping it.  **NOTE**: there is the option to name your container by using the "--name" option.

 To see the logs of the current container, just run
 ```